 As you can see you will need a ST-Link v2 USB programmer these are easy to come by on ebay or AliExpress for about £4, but word of warning the pinouts are not all the same so check the image carefully!
 I have a second unit that even when wired correctly to its labelled pinout will not work, so maybe stick to those that show the same pinout as the above example?

 All in you should be able to make your own cable for under £15 if you have some heat shrink to hand.

-With the exception of Marcos custom firmware ( we will come onto that later) all of the programming of the TSDZ2 is done using one tool from ST labs called st visual programmer STVP-STM32 (email registration is needed and link sent to email address – no cost)
+With the exception of the Original screen open source firmware ( we will come onto that later) all of the programming of the TSDZ2 is done using one tool from ST labs called st visual programmer STVP-STM32 (email registration is needed and link sent to email address – no cost)

 After downloading and installing the software and drivers the first thing you will be prompted to do is choose the ST chip you wish to communicate with. so select the following options when prompted.

 Once done you should be presented with the main screen